JeffreyTerry/django-react-redux-boilerplate/README.md

 ### Running the Development Server
 + First, create a file named `myapp.env` inside of the project's root directory.
 Then, put the variables found in the `example_environment_variables.env` file in that file, adding the real values as necessary.
 + Then, from the project root, simply run `docker-compose up --build`.
-The frontend and backend will automatically reload whenever you make changes to the code.
-Run `docker-compose down` once you're finished.
+Once the docker image has finished building, you'll be able to access the website at `http://localhost:8000`.
+Docker will automatically rebuild the frontend and the whenever you make changes to the code (though you'll still have to refresh the page to get the updated version).
++ To bring the volumes offline once you're finished, you can run `docker-compose down` (though this step isn't strictly necessary).

 ### Troubleshooting
 + To ssh into the local Docker container during development, run `docker exec -it my_app_backend bash -l`.
 To ssh into the frontend development container, run `docker exec -it my_app_backend bash -l`.